Luel-Abraha/light-direction-estimation-Deeplearning-project/readme.md

 # Light Direction Estimation from Shadows

 This project estimates light direction in images by analyzing the relationship between objects and their shadows.
-It uses Detectron2 for instance segmentation and Depth Anything for depth estimation.
+It use single stage instance shadow detection with bidirectional learning(based on the implemntation of Detectron2) for instance segmentation and Depth Anything for depth estimation.

 ## Features